 A composition roof is sometimes referred to as an asphalt shingle roof.
 The Cadillac version of this roof is called a thirty year or fifty year tab composition shingle.
 These styles are simply thicker and longer lasting.
 Composition roofs are less expensive when it comes to labor and materials to repair and wildlife pest proof than any other style of roof.

 The only thing worse than a cedar roof is a house or commercial building that used to have a cedar roof on it and was replaced by a composition roof.
 This is because when you remove a regular or jumbo cedar shake roof, even when you add thick decking under a thick fifty year tab composition roof, it does not equal the depth of the cedar shake roof.
 Because of this, all of your trim on the house will not typically touch or match up with the top of your composition roof.

 Your house was initially designed for a cedar roof, and in most cases will always have much larger gaps allowing wildlife, spiders, wasps and other insects to freely enter the attic.
 We repair these roof construction gaps every day.
-On the Oklahoma City side of the state, these gaps are the second most common entry point into a home, whereas, in the Tulsa side of the state, these are the most common attic entry points.

 Construction gaps exist on every style of roof but the worst ones can be found on cedar and Spanish tile roofs.